All-on-4 Dental Implants

 How much does all-on-4 dental implant cost?

-As of 2021, our ALL-ON-4 dental implants cost starts at about $13,800 per arch for teeth-in-a-day.
+As of 2021, our ALL-ON-4 dental implants cost base price starting at $21,500 per arch for teeth-in-a-day.
 This treatment is for patients who have failing teeth, bad teeth, broken caps and bridges, missing teeth and don't want dentures.
-The initial cost of all-on-4 procedure includes the surgical placement of 4 dental implants and an all-acrylic set of Teeth-in-a-Day for a single arch (all-acrylic teeth as an implant-supported fixed bridge)
+The initial cost of all-on-4 procedure includes the surgical placement of 4 dental implants and permanent all-acrylic set of Teeth-in-a-Day for a single arch (all-acrylic teeth as an implant-supported fixed bridge)

 We have been on an epic ride ever since we have pioneered several ALL-ON-4 techniques for better care.
-Please note that our patients may save on their cost anywhere from $5,000 to about $7,000 per arch when all the treatment is completed in our office.
-Our all-on 4 cost is affordable and the cost is much lower when compared to a two-location approach, where both doctors from two locations would charge separate fees, significantly increasing the total cost of treatment.
+Please note that our patients may save on their cost anywhere from $4,000 to about $6,000 per arch when all the treatment is completed in our office.
+Our All-On-4 cost is affordable and the cost is much lower when compared to a two-location approach, where both doctors from two locations would charge separate fees, significantly increasing the total cost of treatment.

-In general, all-on-4 dental implants treatment (also known as AO4) and most of the lab work is performed in-house for a full mouth of teeth-in-a-day.
+In general, all-on-4 dental implants treatment and most of the lab work is performed in-house for a full mouth of teeth-in-a-day.
 Nevertheless, in many cases when extensive lab work is required, the set of teeth is delivered in 24 hours.

 We are looking forward to listening to your unique dental situation and help you get your smile back so you can eat and speak with a high degree of confidence.
 Dr. Max Arocha enjoys very much helping patients get their smiles back with all-on-4 dental implants.
 He spends several hours every week replying to emails, answering phone calls, reviewing x-rays received in the mail, performing free exams, and countless complimentary consultation services.